Quando una stella muore

-"Quando una stella muore" is a song recorded by Italian singer Giorgia.
+"Quando una stella muore" is a song co-written and recorded by Italian singer Giorgia.
 The song was released on 3 October 2013 through Sony Music Italy, as the lead single from her ninth studio album Senza paura.

 Background and composition

 After her eighth studio album Dietro le apparenze, Giorgia worked on new music projects in Hollywood, Los Angeles and Milan with Italian record producer and songwriter Michele Canova and internetionals composers and writers.
 "Quando una stella muore" was written by the singer herself with Norma Jean Martine and Patrizio Moi.

 Music video

 The music video for the song, directed by Gaetano Morbioli, was released on October 18, 2013, through the singer's YouTube channel.
 The video was filmed at Molina Falls National Park and the province of Modena, Italy.